trussworks/Engineering-Playbook/infrasec/aws/vpcs.md

 ### Flow logs

 VPC Flow logs allow you to monitor all network traffic in your VPC.

 Unless you have a plan to ingest, manage, view, and monitor network flow logs we do not recommend you turn these on.

+Note: AWS GuardDuty relies on VPC flow logs to bee able to detect certain network events.
+We haven't definitively determined if AWS implicitly finds these events or if you need to be sure to also enable VPC flow logs.
+We will update guidance once we know.

 ## Default VPC configuration

 Every AWS account comes with a default VPC.
-In general, you will not want to use that.
+In general, you will not want to use that VPC.

-Use our [VPC Terraform Module](https://github.com/trussworks/terraform-aws-default-vpc) to configure the default VPC to not allow public network access.
+Use our [VPC Terraform Module](https://github.com/trussworks/terraform-aws-default-vpc) to disable the VPC.
+WARNING: undoing this module is hard so if you have inherited the infrastructure you are managing and MIGHT have old resources in the default VPC we don't suggest using it.

 ## Reference Links